Southern Nevada Council History

 The GSSNV council office, shop, and training facility is the result of a Reynolds Building Grant received in 2002.
 GSSNV moved into our current location at 2941 East Harris Avenue in 2004 continuing the tradition began by Juliette Gordon Low in 1912 of building girls of courage, confidence, and character.

-GSSNV is proud to provide many outdoor programs throughout our service areas, including Camp Foxtail located in Lee Canyon near Mt.
+GSSNV is proud to provide many outdoor programs throughout our service areas.
+From 1948 - 2017, GSSNV served Girl Scouts from throughout Southern Nevada with programming at Camp Foxtail located in Lee Canyon on Mt.
 Charleston.
-Camp Foxtail, named for a rare Bristlecone Pine with short, bunched together needles (appearing like a “fox’s tail”), has served as a resident Girl Scout summer camp and program site since 1949.
-Through the National Forestry Service and joint business and service partnerships, we have increased and improved our Camp Foxtail facilities & programs over the years to better serve the needs of our members.
+Camp Foxtail, named for a rare Bristlecone Pine with short, bunched together needles (appearing like a “fox’s tail”), served as a resident Girl Scout summer camp and program site until its resting in the fall of 2017.

-Council history provided by Vanette Christensen, GSSNV archivist
+Council history provided by Vanette Christensen, GSSNV volunteer historian